SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer: Related Work

-Diffusion Transformer~\cite{Peebles2022DiT} has demonstrated its advantage in video generation.
-Earlier approaches such as Latte~\cite{ma2024latte} decouple video sequences into spatial and temporal tokens and apply attention to each separately, which limits the model’s expressive capacity.
+{\textbf{Video Diffusion Models.}} Diffusion Transformer~\cite{Peebles2022DiT} has demonstrated its advantage in video generation.
+Earlier approaches such as Latte~\cite{ma2024latte} decouple video sequences into spatial and temporal tokens and apply attention separately, which limits the model’s expressive capacity.
 More recent works~\cite{brooks2024video, yang2024cogvideox, wan2025} instead process the entire video as a unified token sequence and perform full attention across all tokens.
-While this strategy significantly improves generation quality, it also introduces substantial memory and computational overhead due to the extended sequence length.
+While improving generation quality, it introduces substantial memory and computational overhead due to the extended sequence length.